BICENTENNIAL TRIBUTE

 B(laughs): Aye, Pearson sayeth I have done sufficient with this last ten days to undermine my Constitution - I hope however all will soon be well (CC smiles encouragingly)

-SBD: pfft! - I pray to all the Silver Hells in St. James' that this scandalous reversal in your commitment to fleeting passions stays within these walls!
+SBD: Pfft! - I pray to all the Silver Hells in St. James' that this scandalous reversal in your commitment to fleeting passions stays within these walls!

 Caroline gathers her skirts and flounces to the scullery to throw her weight around